Layik Hama

 echo $(date -u) "Last update" >> /update.log

-2. Download the file from Google Sheets (assuming link is enabled or set to public)
+2. Download the file from Google Sheets (assuming the link is enabled or set to public)

 3. Make some local changes

-Finally, you need to find your favourite tutorial to setup a cron job that runs this script on your desired intervals.
-If the sheet is edited on hourly basis then so be it.
+Finally, you need to find your favorite tutorial to set up a cron job that runs this script at your desired intervals.
+If the sheet is edited on an hourly basis, then so be it.